brocc12/Brocco_Holdings/README.md

-# Hammer and Brocco Holdings' Aviation Ventures
+#Brocco Holdings' Aviation Ventures

 ## Overview

-Anthony and Michael attended the Flatiron School Data Science bootcamp together in 2018.
-Both had a keen interest in business, so together they started a small betting company using statistics to bet on positive expected value markets.
+Anthony attended the Flatiron School Data Science bootcamp together in 2018.
+With a keen interest in business, they started a small betting company using statistics to bet on positive expected value markets.
 Recently, they hit it big, winning $500M in a Mega Million pot.
 They have decided to use this money to expand their business into aviation, which is Anthony's pet passion.
 They use a data-dependent approach to decide which projects to pursue and have started a commercial airplane leasing company.

-As part of their aviation venture, Anthony and Michael are seeking to address key business questions from stakeholders, including:
+As part of their aviation venture, Anthony is seeking to address key business questions from stakeholders, including:

 - **Stakeholder 1:** What factors contribute to the safety and reliability of commercial airplanes?
 - **Stakeholder 2:** How does the age of an airplane impact its performance and safety?